Azure/bicep-registry-modules/avm/res/batch/batch-account/README.md

 ## Usage examples

 The following section provides usage examples for the module, which were used to validate and deploy the module successfully.
 For a full reference, please review the module's test folder in its repository.
-   >**Note**: The name of each example is based on the name of the file from which it is taken.

 >**Note**: Each example lists all the required parameters first, followed by the rest - each in alphabetical order.

 >**Note**: To reference the module, please use the following syntax `br/public:avm-res-batch-batchaccount:1.0.0`.

 - [Using only defaults](#example-1-using-only-defaults)
 - [Using Customer-Managed-Keys with User-Assigned identity](#example-2-using-customer-managed-keys-with-user-assigned-identity)